 The Company prepares its consolidated financial statements according to International Financial Reporting Standards (IFRS) as adopted by the European Union.
 The Company has made use of the possibility based on Article 362, paragraph 8, Part 9, Book 2 of the Dutch Civil Code to prepare the Company financial statements based on the accounting policies used for the consolidated financial statements.
-The accounting policies as described in the notes to the consolidated financial statements also apply to the Company financial statements unless indicated otherwise.
+The accounting policies including the change in accounting policies (IFRS 16) as described in the notes to the consolidated financial statements also apply to the Company financial statements unless indicated otherwise.